-(1) The applicant(s) shall be notified that they may seek approval of their concept prior to ordering the various professionally prepared documents required for a site plan by this section.
-The applicant, at a minimum, must provide an existing improvement survey for improved property, or a survey or plat, drawn to scale, for the unimproved property with all the proposed construction and land uses sketched in.
-It should include all measurements necessary for the Director and/or the Planning & Zoning Department review including, but not limited to property dimensions, building dimensions, use dimensions, distances to property lines, any variances requested, etc.
+- (1) The applicant(s) shall be notified that they may seek an approval of their concept prior to ordering the various professionally prepared documents required for a site plan by this section.
+The applicant, at a minimum, must provide an existing improvement survey for improved property, or a survey or plat, drawn to scale, for unimproved property with all the proposed construction and land uses sketched in.
+It should include all measurements necessary for the Commission review including, but not limited to property dimensions, building dimensions, use dimensions, distances to property lines, any variances requested, etc. - (2) The applicant(s) shall meet with the Planning Officer to determine areas of the code that are applicable to the proposed plan.
+The Planning Officer shall provide in writing to the applicant a list of those items required under § 155.024(C) of this